BecayeSoft/Machine-Learning/README.md

 # Machine-Learning

 Welcome to the Machine Learning repository!
 This collection of Jupyter notebooks provides a guide to common machine learning techniques such as regression, classification, data preprocessing, PCA, and hyperparameter tuning.
+It also contains a section for "Deep Learning".
-Whether you're new to machine learning or a seasoned practitioner, these notebooks can help you learn, practice, and apply these techniques in your own projects.
+Whether you're new to machine learning or a seasoned practitioner, these notebooks can help you practice and apply the techniques more easily.

 This repository is organized into folders.
 Each folder contains a `README.md` and notebooks that demonstrate a machine learning concept.